-Welcome to another chapter in the feature-rich story of DevOps!
+Welcome to another chapter in the insight-rich story of DevOps!

-In this chapter, we’re going to explore how (and to what extent) engineers iterated on the waterfall model through Agile Software Development.
-Instead of trying to control change by locking down phases of development, Agile methodology is about embracing change.
-Risk is lessened not by devising the perfect plan, but by cutting projects into small chunks and adapting on the fly.
+In this chapter, we’re going to explore how (and to what extent) engineers iterated on the waterfall model by inventing Agile software development.
+Instead of trying to control change by locking down phases of development (like the waterfall method), Agile methodology is about embracing change.
+Risk is mitigated not by designing the perfect plan, but by cutting projects into small chunks and adapting on the fly.

-While it would be really convenient if waterfall development led directly to agile development, the actual timeline isn’t so clean.
+While it would be really convenient if waterfall development led directly to Agile development, the actual timeline isn’t so straightforward.
 Even in Winston Royce’s 1970 paper, there was already a general awareness of the need for iteration and lightweight processes.
-This awareness only grew as developers discovered weaknesses in prevailing workflows.
+This awareness only grew as developers discovered weaknesses in existing workflows.

 These workflows were heavy, inflexible things.
-Software was still treated as something to be manufactured, and the methods in vogue reflected this mindset.
+Software was still treated as something to be manufactured, like hardware.
 Behemoths like Microsoft focused on planning and eliminating surprises during development.
-Perfectionism was encouraged, manifesting in astronaut architecture and Big Design Up Front.
+Perfectionism was encouraged, resulting in astronaut architecture and Big design up front.

 Generally, Agile methodology was a reaction to overzealous documentation and low thresholds for change.
-The software industry, advocates believed, was too focused on process and planning — to the detriment of the product and customer.
-While features languished in bureaucratic, corporate purgatories, everyone suffered: developers couldn’t ship their creations, products fell behind the competition, and users were condemned to either use outdated technology or flee to a competitor.
+For Agile advocates, the software industry was too focused on process and planning, to the detriment of both products and customers.
+While features languished in bureaucratic, corporate waiting rooms, everyone suffered: developers couldn’t ship their creations, products fell behind the competition, and users either had to use outdated technology or flee to a competitor.

-All this pressure to improve led to a slew of workflow experiments in the 90s.
+All this pressure to improve led to a bevy of workflow experiments in the 1990s.
 The results of these experiments were the precursors to Agile methodology and shared common beliefs around speed, risk, and chaos.

 At IBM, James Martin created Rapid Application Development, which emphasized process and prototyping over the excessive planning of waterfall development.
-He consolidated his ideas into a 1991 book, creatively titled Rapid Application Development (RAD).
+He consolidated his ideas into a 1991 book, Rapid Application Development (RAD).

-RAD had no trouble finding fans, as prototyping became increasingly viable across the industry.
-But its fans disagreed on the proper way to RAD, in part because of the intentionally vague instructions left by Dr. Martin.
-Businesses were cautious, hesitant to embrace a fad without a guarantee that they wouldn’t be sacrificing quality for speed.
+RAD gained fans quickly, and prototyping became increasingly viable across the industry.
+But its fans disagreed on the “correct” way to RAD, in part because of the intentionally vague instructions left by Dr. Martin.
+Businesses were cautious about embracing a fad that might sacrifice quality for speed.

-Both timeboxing and MoSCoW are concerned with time, safeguarding against the software industry’s traditional perfectionism.
+Both timeboxing and MoSCoW are concerned with time, safeguarding against the software industry’s tradition of perfectionism.
 By implementing constraints on how much work can be done and establishing frameworks for the value of that work, DSDM kept people moving.

 But folks weren’t done iterating!
 In 1995, Kevin Schwaber and Jeff Sutherland, went to a research conference on Object-Oriented Programming, Systems, Languages & Applications.
 The acronym for this is OOPSLA, which sounds accidental but is actually very intentional.

-True certainty, argue the Scrumsters, is impossible to achieve — an asymptote of productivity.
-Where Waterfall attempted to define everything ahead of time, Scrum abandoned that fantasy in favor of smaller batch sizes.
-So hone the delivery process instead, focusing on adaptation and emerging requirements.
-This is the essence of Scrum and drives all of its tactics.
+True certainty, argue Scrum adherents, is impossible to achieve — an asymptote of productivity.
+Where waterfall attempted to define everything ahead of time, Scrum abandoned that fantasy in favor of smaller batch sizes.
+The goal is to hone the delivery process instead, focusing on adaptation and emerging requirements.
+This is the essence of Scrum and drives its tactics.

 Those tactics include familiar routines like sprints, daily standups, and retrospectives.
-All of these are meant to drive work in focused bursts of productivity.
+All of these are meant to channel work into focused bursts of productivity.
 The regular check-ins provide opportunities to course correct and aim energy at emerging priorities.

 One important tool of Scrum is the backlog.
 There are usually multiple backlogs at any given point: one for the product generally, and then a backlog per sprint.
 These backlogs give the team an efficient method for prioritizing work.
 These artifacts are so important to proper Scrum execution that whole industries have grown up around them.
 Pivotal Labs and Atlassian’s JIRA are just two of the companies creating issue trackers.